How-To Government

 If you think someone is incompetent or lazy, maybe they just don't share your goals.

 I want to build software that's useful, simple, maintainable, robust, and automated.
-I also want to teach and help with training.
-I'm pretty transparent about all this and I hope that transparency helps people understand me and work with me.
+I also want to teach.
+I'm pretty transparent about this and I hope that transparency helps people work with me.

 Not everyone shares these goals.
 Here are some examples based on real experiences:

-• Developers are over-engineering our software by adding frameworks, databases, components, and cloud vendors for what could have been simple software.
-You might think they're inexperienced and don't know how to build simple things.
-But their goal may be to try out new and modern tools even if it makes no practical sense for the project - maybe for fun, maybe for Resume Driven Development (RDD).
+- Developers are over-engineering our projects.
+You might think they're inexperienced or don't know how to build simple things.
+But their goal may be to try out new and modern tools even if it makes no practical sense.
+Maybe it's for fun or maybe for Resume Driven Development (RDD).
 So arguing that a component is overkill is a bad argument because they want to explore that overkill.
 Argue instead that it's bad for your career to bloat a project until it dies.
-Delivering good software to production that's still used today is the best thing to put on a resume.
+Delivering software that's useful for years is the best thing to put on a resume.

 Identify bad processes - don't blame people for being stuck using bad processes.
 Offer to help people with their work - don't blame them for not having the resources to help.